-As PEERS’ Interim Executive Director, Julian is responsible for providing organizational oversight and leadership.
+As PEERS’ Interim Executive Director, Jules is responsible for providing organizational oversight and leadership.
 Working closely with the Board of Directors, staff, and the community, he is also responsible for sustaining mental health and wellness programs that align with our mission of hope and recovery.
 Additionally, he is committed to the overall growth and success of the peer-run mental health movement.

 Before coming to PEERS, Jules worked extensively with peer-led supports for hoarding and cluttering as an original member of the Mental Health Association of San Francisco’s innovative Peer Response Team on Hoarding and Cluttering.
 He supervised the Peer arm of the 3-year Help for Hoarding study, in partnership with UCSF and funded by the Patient-Centered Outcomes Research Institute (PCORI).
 At PEERS, he started the Buried in Treasures de-cluttering support pilot project, using an evidence-based, peer-led curriculum that research has shown to be therapeutically equivalent to clinical treatment for clutter challenges.